kgvhf/tictactoe-cli/README.md

 ## Getting Started

-Have Python installed and run main.
+Have Python installed and run main.pu

 ## Features